namphamdev/copilot-chat-api/README.md

 Set your API provider to OpenAI Compatible and the Base URL to this server.

+Your API key can be anything.
 Change your model to any model supported by Copilot.

 ![cline](/images/cline.png)